harinboy/harinboy.github.io/index.md

 "Minimax Optimal Strategy for Delayed Observations in Online Reinforcement Learning" (joint work with Professor Kevin Jamieson) has been accepted to **ICML 2026** as a Spotlight!

-"Unified Framework of Distributional Regret in Multi-Armed Bandits and Reinforcement Learning" (joing work with Professor Min-hwan Oh) has been accepted to **COLT 2026**!
+"Unified Framework of Distributional Regret in Multi-Armed Bandits and Reinforcement Learning" (joint work with Professor Min-hwan Oh) has been accepted to **COLT 2026**!

-Details to be added.
+Details to be added for both papers.

 ### Experiences